 Making a Career Change

-However, the single job and single career life is a thing of the past for many people.
+However, the single job and single proession life is a thing of the past for many people.
 Depending on who you speak with, you'll hear estimates that people will have anywhere from four to seven different careers in a lifetime.
 That's not just different jobs, in which you fulfill the same role at a new company, but different careers which involve working in a completely new role.

 Your Priorities Have Changed